felgueres/birdseyeview/worklog.md

 12/7/2025 There's active research off of Sentinel2.
-[SatClip](https://arxiv.org/pdf/2311.17179) seems interesting, it's general purpose location embeddings which means: text or img in -> emb out, ie. RAG, measure image differences.
-This is cool, maybe I should standup a UI to play with this: download randomnly sampled tiles, embed them, store in db, UI to map world map with tiles and a search box, click or search by text.
+[SatClip](https://arxiv.org/pdf/2311.17179) seems interesting, it's general purpose location embeddings which means: text/img in -> embedding out.
+This is cool, download randomnly sampled tiles, chunk, embed, store in db, UI to map world map with tiles and a search box, click or search by text.
 Sentinel2 is 56K tiles, but 22K are land.